 For effective bankruptcy legal help and considerate, responsive client services, contact the Cincinnati, Ohio, law firm of Minnillo & Jenkins.
-We also have locations in Dayton.
+We also have locations.
 Our attorneys provide free initial consultations and charge affordable, competitive rates.
 To schedule a free initial consultation with a bankruptcy lawyer at Minnillo & Jenkins, call 513.723.1600 or contact us online.

 We have five convenient offices with free parking to serve you.
 Evening and weekend appointments available.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.